Bruce Laird: 1979–80 season

 After Packer reached a deal with the cricket authorities the Australian WSC players returned to their State sides and were once again available for international selection.
+This test season was run in the same format as Packer's Supertests with matches played between three sides, England also featuring.

 Having played well during WSC Laird was selected immediately for the Australian XI to face the West Indies in 1979 at Brisbane, for his Test debut.
 He scored 92 and 72 in the drawn match.

 Laird scored 69 in the second innings of the second test however the Australians were thrashed by ten wickets.
 Another fifty followed in the third and final test however the West Indians won convincingly again by 408 runs.

-This test season was run in the same format as Packer's Supertests with matches played between three sides, England also featuring.
 In the two tests Laird played against England his top score was 74 in the third test.
 Australia beat England in all three matches.